Updated: May 26

 For a detailed understanding of what happens to each type at each level, I recommend reading the Enneagram books co-written by Don Richard Riso and Russ Hudson.
 That said, it's important to have a general understanding of how each Type behaves at different levels, so I've provided an overview of the Healthy, Average, and Unhealthy levels below.

 When emotionally healthy, 2s are deeply in tune with both themselves and others.
 Rather than hiding behind the image of a "good" person, they work to embody their ideals.
-This means that when they choose to help and support others, they do so from a standpoint of caring about the others rather than themselves.
+This means that when they choose to help and support others, they do so from a standpoint of caring about the others rather than about what they are getting out of it.
 In stress, they may still begin lose touch with themselves and their feelings in the present, but they remain fundamentally balanced and realistic.
 Likewise, they may begin to have a somewhat prideful sense themselves as "good" people, but they remain primarily focused on doing good rather than being good.
+They become genuinely fulfilled by the feeling of helping others, while never losing sight of their own needs in the process.

-To remain healthy, 2s operating in this zone should make a point to stay focused in the moment.
+To remain healthy, 2s operating in this zone should make a point to stay focused on how they are feeling in the moment.
 Make sure you consistently meet your own needs first, and help others with the time and energy you have to spare afterwards.

 When 2s begin to focus their thoughts, time, and energy too strongly on others, they begin to have difficulty seeing themselves as separate from others.
 Their self-image becomes less stable because it can only be fulfilled if others play the role the 2 wants them to - that of a grateful recipient of the 2's help.
 Because of this, Average 2s begin to focus more on getting others to see them in a certain light and less on actually creating positive results for themselves and others.
 This shift from the healthy/practical to the average/prideful mode is damaging for many reasons, not the least of which is that it simply doesn't get the individual's needs met.
-The 2 is left pursing a strategy of seeking emotional gratification that leads them to instability in their relationships, and sometimes materially as well.
+The 2 is left pursing a strategy of seeking emotional gratification that leads them to instability in their relationships, and sometimes material instability as well.
 A layer of bitterness begins to color their image - instead of seeing themselves simply as a "good" person, they begin to see themselves as a "good" person whom nobody appreciates.
-After all, if the people they focus on appreciated the 2 for his/her obvious virtues, those same people would be taking care of all of the 2's needs.
-Rather than let go of the image-based false reality, average 2s may "double down" on their strategy and become over-focused on and possessive of the people in their lives.
-The 2 has issues they want to have solved, and the way they see things dictates that the people around them are supposed to do the solving for them in exchange for help/support.
+Rather than let go of the image-based false reality, average 2s may double down on their strategy and become over-focused on and possessive of the people in their lives.
+The 2 has issues they want to have solved, and their perspective dictates that the people around them are supposed to do the solving for them in exchange for help/support - they want others to do for them what they think they're doing for others.
 However at this point the 2 is becoming too unrealistic and self-focused to be effective at helping anyone in meaningful ways, and few people are willing to engage in this type of exchange-based relationship with them.
 Even if they were, the nature of human life is such that we cannot be stable if we give up responsibility for ourselves.

 To become healthy again, average 2s need to loosen up their emotional self-focus and increase their practical self-focus.
 Begin working to solve your problems personally, rather than holding on to the belief that you are owed something because of your past actions.
 Nobody is capable of doing this for you, but you'll find that it's not hard once you begin taking the steps yourself!